Alexhuszagh/rust-lexical/lexical-core/README.md

 # Known Issues

-On the ARMVv6 architecture, the stable exponentiation for the fast, incorrect float parser is not fully stable.
+On the ARMv6 architecture, the stable exponentiation for the fast, incorrect float parser is not fully stable.
 For example, `1e-300` is correct, while `5e-324` rounds to `0`, leading to "5e-324" being incorrectly parsed as `0`.
 This does not affect the default, correct float parser, nor ARMVv7 or ARMVv8 (aarch64) architectures.
-This bug can compound errors in the incorrect parser (feature-gated by disabling the `correct` feature`).
+This bug can compound errors in the incorrect parser.
 It is not known if this bug is an artifact of Qemu emulation of ARMv6, or is actually representative the hardware.

 Versions of lexical-core prior to 0.4.3 could round parsed floating-point numbers with an error of up to 1 ULP.
 This occurred for strings with 16 or more digits and a trailing 0 in the fraction, the `b+h` comparison in the slow-path algorithm incorrectly scales the the theoretical digits due to an over-calculated real exponent.
 This affects a very small percentage of inputs, however, it is recommended to update immediately.